UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 Now that we have our objects instanced, we can set the initial values for our functions, such as the camera rotation restrictions.
 We don't want the cameras to look under the ground; thus, we need to manually set our limits.
 Although we could set those limits directly in the orbit and look functions, having all the parameters in the same part of code is easier to tweak (and slightly faster since they don't need to be reassigned every frame).

->**External Settings File**
+.. topic:: **External Settings File**

->
->Another common workflow is to have a separate python file (for example, settings.py) with all the variables set.
+   Another common workflow is to have a separate python file (for example, settings.py) with all the variables set.
 Then in your working script, you simply have to do: import settings.py and use e.g. settings.left.

 .. code-block:: python